 A few years ago at my cottage, we wanted to give my niece Mia (of cookie-baking fame) a roasting over the campfire experience.
 She was three at the time, and is now nine (how time flies).
 We don’t do the processed sugary marshmallow thing, and so we opted for apples.
 We sliced them up, put them on the sticks, built our campfire and Mia danced around the yard while we roasted up some apples for her.

 Mia patiently waited until they were ready.
 We carefully peeled off the charred apple peel, taught her to blow on them to cool them off.
 And then she ate them up.
 Devoured might be a better word for it.

-Here is what I know for sure: Kids should not eat sugar.
-And they won't love you any less if you don't give them sugar.
+Limiting or eliminating sugar and processed foods from your home will not turn your children against you.
+(Well, if they’re of a certain age, it might for a time but they’ll come back!)
 Chances are good that they may actually express more love without sugar as they won’t be experiencing the cranky-pants, irritable, unsettled feelings that sugar induces in children (and adults, too).
-We know how we feel when we have a sugar crash, or have sugar cravings.
+We know how we feel when we have a sugar crash or have sugar cravings.
 Imagine how this feels for a child who doesn’t understand the cause of his or her anxiety and concentration challenges.
 It’s an inner discomfort that is often expressed with hyperactivity, violence, meltdown tears or all of the above.

 What You Can Do To Promote Better Eating Habits

-1. Meal Times Are Sacred
+1. Make Meal Times Sacred